Breast Cancer

 Diagnosis of fat necrosis and oil cysts

-Oil cysts and areas of fat necrosis can form a lump that can be felt, but it usually doesn’t hurt.
+Oil cysts and areas of fat necrosis can form a lump that might be felt, but it usually doesn’t hurt.
 The skin around the lump might look thicker, red, or bruised.
-Sometimes these changes can be hard to tell apart from cancers on a breast exam or even a mammogram.
-If this is the case, a breast biopsy (removing all or part of the lump to look at the tissue under the microscope) might be needed to find out if the lump contains cancer cells.

 How do fat necrosis and oil cysts affect breast cancer risk?

-Treatment of fat necrosis and oil cysts
+Do fat necrosis and oil cysts need to be treated?

 Collins LC, Schnitt SJ.
 Chapter 9: Pathology of benign breast disorders.
 In: Harris JR, Lippman ME, Morrow M, Osborne CK, eds.
 Diseases of the Breast.
 5th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2014.